-Each month FBC member and nutritionist, Sondi Bruner, takes a favourite dish and shows you how to adapt it to be allergen-friendly, as well as delicious and healthy.
-This month she gives the classic holiday favourite, gingerbread cookies, an allergen friendly makeover.
-Enjoy gluten-free, egg, nut and dairy free Gingerbread (and it's vegetarian and vegan too!)
+FBC member and nutritionist, Sondi Bruner, loves taking favourite recipes and showing you how to adapt them to be allergen-friendly, as well as delicious and healthy.
+Today she gives the classic holiday favourite, gingerbread cookies, an allergen friendly makeover.
+Enjoy gluten-free, egg, nut and dairy free and vegan Gingerbread cookies!

 What I have to tell you today might be controversial, so I’ll slip on my boxing gloves and shield my face.

 I know that many of you out there are skilled bakers.
 While I love to bake too, when I began developing gluten-free, dairy-free, egg-free and allergen-friendly recipes, my dedication to precision and rules went out the window.